-Ethnomusicology has long fought to amplify the musics, sounds, and cultures of marginalized and minoritized peoples.
+Ethnomusicology has long sought to amplify the musics, sounds, and cultures of marginalized and minoritized peoples.
 It has often done this from within academies that privilege a white, male, art music canon.
 At the same time, ethnomusicology and its archives have been complicit in colonialism and acts of misappropriation.
 After all, both the field and the archives were forged during the colonial period.
 As ethnomusicologist Tony Seeger writes,

 Ethnomusicology, and archives themselves, are inextricably part of the colonial period.
 The establishment of sound archives was part of an epoch that saw the consolidation of the mercantile and political expansion of Europe and the United States throughout the world.
 Although the motives may have been different in each case, there is no doubt that the material wealth, musical instruments, and recorded sounds of much of the world were accumulated in the Occident.
 Similarly, the music of the rural poor is preserved by, and largely accessible to, middle-class urban populations” (Seeger, Anthony.
 "The Role of Sound Archives in Ethnomusicology Today."
 Ethnomusicology 30, no. 2 (1986): 261-76).